Ayush-iitkgp/Ayush-iitkgp.github.io/posts/building-machine-learning-data-pipeline-using-apache-spark.md

 **Parameter:** These are the hyperparameters used during cross-validation phase of the ML pipeline.

 **Pipeline:** A Pipeline is a sequence of PipelineStage (Transformers and Estimators)together to be running in a particular order to specify a Machine Learning workflow. **A Pipeline’s stages are specified as an ordered array**.
-For example predicting the price of house given it's breadth, length, location and age involves several stages:
+For example predicting the price of a house given it's breadth, length, location and age involve several stages:

-* Remove the datapoints which have all columns as null value - Transformer
+* Remove the data points which have all columns as null value - Transformer
 * Create a new feature **area** - Transformer
 * Learn a prediction model using the feature vectors and the actual price - Estimator
 * Use the learned model to predict the prices - Transformer